tinylabs/openfixture/README.md

 ## Preparation
 Currently as it stands there is a manual process to provide the necessary inputs to generate the fixture.
-  1. In kicad pcbnew place the 'auxillary origin in the top left corner of your pcb.
+  1. In kicad pcbnew place the 'auxillary origin' in the top left corner of your pcb.
   2. Gather all the relative xy coordinates by moving your crosshair cursor to the center of each pad.
 Write these down.
   3. Write down the bounding box x and y dimensions for pcb.
   4. Click on File->Plot